marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-objective-c-and-objective-c++-dialects.rst

 This section describes the command-line options that are only meaningful for Objective-C and Objective-C++ programs.
 You can also use most of the language-independent GNU compiler options.
-For example, you might compile a file some_class.m like this:
+For example, you might compile a file :samp:`some_class.m` like this:

 .. code-block:: bash